dmytro-melno/mlmatch/readme.md

 - Pattern matching only supported for types defined via the `tagged` macro.
 Matching on types such as `bool`, `int`, or `std::optional` is not supported.
 - No nested pattern matching.
 - No guard clauses (`when`).
-- No GADTs/indexed data types (yet?).
+- No GADTs/indexed data types.

 ## Requirements
 - A C++20-compliant compiler.